latidude99/snc-xml-reader-fx-db/README.md

 ### Prerequisities
 - Java JRE or JDK 1.8.0 or later
 ### Setup
-There is no installation per se.
 To start using the app:
 - download *SncXmlReaderFXDB-X.X.X.X-release.zip* file (where *X.X.X.X* is the current version number) from the [release/] folder to your computer and unpack it.
 The unpacked folder  *SncXmlReaderFXDB-X.X.X.X* will consist of **SncXmlReader_2.3.0.0.exe** and **SncXmlReaderFXDB-2.3.0.0-shaded.jar** files as well as **user.data** folder.
 - you can start the app double clicking on the **.exe** file or run it from the command line passing additional parameters to JVM.
 - **user.data** folder content: